-WisDOT was unable to identify a GoF metric for density that would be applicable for all traffic models.
-Therefore, at this time, acceptance of quantitative validation testing for density requires WisDOT approval.
-If the use of density as a validation check for microsimulation models becomes more frequent, BTO-TASU may consider developing specific validation thresholds for densities in the future.
+Acceptance of quantitative validation testing for density may be acceptable.
+In order to use density as a validation check for microsimulation models; the analyst shall obtain approval from WisDOT regional traffic staff and/or BTO-TASU.

-8.6 Qualitative Validation Tests
+8.5 Qualitative Validation Tests

 The goal of the model validation process is to assure that the model as a whole is a good representation of the actual traffic conditions.
 This means that the model must not only meet the mathematical targets related to traffic volumes, speeds and travel times, but must also be reasonable in terms of overall traffic patterns such as lane choice and routing.
 Table 8.4 provides a summary of the qualitative validation checks.
 The analyst shall perform the qualitative validation tests for all models, even those that pass the Tier 1 (global) mathematical validation thresholds.
+Document and justify the decisions made as they pertain to the qualitative validation tests and summarize the findings of the tests in the modeling methodology report.

-Table 8.5 Qualitative Validation Tests
+Table 8.4 Qualitative Validation Tests